Romantic Warrior (horse): 2022: Reaching four years old

-2023: Group I Champion and Overseas Expedition
+2023: Group I champion and overseas expedition

-Since the start of 2023, the Romantic Warrior team became more focused on joining Group I races as the 2nd best racehorse in the world according to Longines' World's Best Racehorse Rankings, with a rating of 123. he challenged the three-time Hong Kong Horse of the Year Golden Sixty respectively in the Steward's Cup and the Citi Hong Kong Gold Cup but narrowly lost to the title holder in both occasions.
+Beginning in 2023, the Romantic Warrior team became more focused on joining Group I races as the 2nd best racehorse in the world according to Longines' World's Best Racehorse Rankings, with a rating of 123.
+He challenged Golden Sixty, three-time Hong Kong Horse of the Year, in the Steward's Cup and the Citi Hong Kong Gold Cup but narrowly lost to the title holder on both occasions.

 In April 2023, having won the race in the previous year, Romantic Warrior raced in the Queen Elizabeth Cup for the second time.
 Against overseas challengers such as Prognosis, Danon the Kid, Geraldina from Japan, and Dubai Honour, Romantic Warrior finished the 2000-meter race with first place at 2:01:92.
 McDonald viewed his steed very positively.

 He’s a world-class horse and put in a performance just like he did in December.
 There wasn’t one part of the race where I thought he wasn’t right – he was always going to explode for me – and the race panned out beautifully.
 He’s a world-class horse.
 It took an absolute weapon (Golden Sixty) to run him down last time but he’s a great 2000m horse and I really enjoy riding him.

 After the race, which became Romantic Warriors' 10th win, Shum was interested in taking the steed overseas to prestigious competitions.
 The first one he had in mind was the Tenno Sho (Autumn) in Japan.
 His ex-boss Ivan Allan won the Yasuda Kinen with Fairy King Prawn and he wished to emulate the success.

 Despite success in previous matches, Romantic Warrior under Zac Purton in the Chater Cup lost to the Russian Emperor, returning to Hong Kong after an expedition to Qatar.
-After more than a month's worth of hiatus, Shum confirmed in early July, that Romantic Warrior would not be going to Japan.
+After more than a month-long hiatus, Shum confirmed in early July that Romantic Warrior would not be going to Japan.
 Instead, it would prepare to run in Australia, with the Cox Plate in October being the biggest target.